thorn-lab/coronavirus_structural_task_force/pdb/surface_glycoprotein/SARS-CoV/2run/README.md

-# Base folder 2run
+# PDB 2run

-## Files downloaded from wwPDB:
+## Overview

+**Protein name**: surface glycoprotein

+**Organism**: SARS-CoV

+**Method**: NMR

+## Description

+The spike receptor-binding domain S attaches the virus to ACE2, mediated by a receptor-binding domain (RBD).
+The S2 protein has at least three conformational states.
+The monomeric is a 1 chain solution structure of pre transmembrane domain.
+The formation of this structure appears to drive apposition and subsequent fusion of viral and target cell membranes.

+## Basefolder

-2run.pdb and 2run.cif - contain the coordinates of the threedimensional molecular model, and can be viewed with, for example, Coot or Pymol.
+2run.pdb and 2run.cif - the coordinates of the threedimensional molecular model